a-kr/dftp/README.md

 2016/10/22 22:09:26 Scanner: local scan finished, 3 file(s) found
 2016/10/22 22:09:26 HTTP public interface listening on :7040...
 2016/10/22 22:09:26 HTTP mgmt interface listening on :7041...
+2016/10/22 22:09:26 FTP public interface listening on :2121...
 ```

-Ask one node to join the other:
+Nodes will automatically discover each other via multicast.
+Alternatively, you can manually ask one node to join the other:
 ```
 # curl -d 'peer=server2:7041' http://server1:7041/join/
 ```

 Now you have a unified distributed file system, the contents of which can be listed using e.g. `/find/` API:

 ```
 # curl -s http://server1:7040/find/
 /test.txt